Michaelt293/isotope/README.md

 ![alt tag](https://github.com/Michaelt293/isotope/blob/master/isotope_jpeg.jpg)

 WARNING: Isotope is currently undergoing major changes in preparation for Hackage.
-Consequently, this code repository may be broken or be out of line with it's documentation.
+Consequently, this code repository may be broken or be out of line with its documentation.

 * [Isotopic, integer, monoisotopic, nominal and average masses](#isotopic-integer-monoisotopic-nominal-and-average-masses)
 * [Comparison to other chemistry libraries](#comparison-to-other-chemistry-libraries)